dwightjack/vue-types/packages/docs/namespaced-usage/index.md

 ```

 ::: tip
-To unset the default value for an individual validator instance use `.def(undefined)`
+To unset the default value for an individual validator instance, use `.def(undefined)`.

 ```js
 const type = VueTypes.string